Hierarchical Strategic Decision-Making in Layered Mobility Systems: Solving the Hierarchical Mobility Game

 The municipality iteratively adjusts the policy $\govaction$ while ensuring constraint satisfaction $\govaction \in \govactionset$.
 To construct a gradient estimate \eqref{eq:top_level_grad_est}, the municipality bypasses middle- and low-level problem parameters (e.g., cost factors and travel requests) and structures.
 Instead, the municipality leverages (approximate) evaluations of the overall objective $\govobj$ based on the middle- and low-level responses.
 Theoretically speaking, given the municipality policy $\govaction^t \pm \delta v^t$, we may call multiple rounds of \eqref{eq:middle_operator_itr} for middle-level operators to approach $\mathrm{MNE}(\govaction)$ and further obtain $\widehat\govobj(\govaction^t \pm \delta v^t)$.
 In numerical evaluations in \cref{sec:numerical}, we leverage a pre-trained neural-network approximation of $\mathrm{MNE}(\govaction)$ to save online evaluation effort.
 Specifically, we sample sufficiently many combinations of the municipality policy $\govaction$ and the operator strategies and solve for equilibrium responses via \eqref{eq:middle_operator_update}.
 Building on such data constructed offline, we fit a multi-layer perceptron (MLP) regressor approximating $\mathrm{MNE}(\govaction)$.
 During online inference, this learned regressor generates (approximate) equilibrium responses, which are then employed to evaluate $\widehat\govobj(\govaction^t \pm \delta v^t)$.

 We summarize the above model-free iterative rules in \cref{alg:middle-equilibrium,alg:top-opt}.
+In particular, \texttt{evaluate$\operatorobj_\operatorindex$} and \texttt{evaluate$J$} compute the objective functions of the operators, defined in \cref{eq:operator_obj_tx,eq:operator_obj_pt}, and of the municipality, defined in \cref{eq:social_obj}, respectively.
+Further, \texttt{MLPinference} calculates approximate responses through the learned regressor.
 Overall, the model-free operations \eqref{eq:middle_operator_itr} and \eqref{eq:top_operator_itr} for operators and the municipality are desirable, especially in hierarchical scenarios where accurate modeling and decoupling of different layers are restrictive.